Epimodev/parcel-plugin-svg-sprite/README.md

 > warning : this plugin overwrite HTMLPackager, it can be in conflit with other plugin which also overwrite HTMLPackager.

-> Until version `1.1.2` files in an `assets` folder or subfolder wasn't injected in sprite to have the possibility to use svg files in css (css can't reference a svg symbol)
+> Until version `1.1.2` files in an `assets` folder or subfolder wasn't injected in sprite to have the possibility to use svg files in css (css can't reference a svg symbol).
 > Since version `1.2.0` you can use options `include` and `exclude` to define path patterns you don't want to inject in sprite and import them as file url.
 > This can be usefull to import svg font in css or to use svg file in css background-image.